Skip to content

 1. Per-assertion custom message: Set the success_message field on an individual assertion.
 When that assertion passes, a SUCCESS finding is created with the custom message.

 2. Step-level toggle: Enable show_success_messages on a WorkflowStep.
 When this is true, all passed assertions in that step emit success findings.
-If an assertion has no custom success_message, a default message is generated (e.g., "Assertion passed: site_eui < 100").
+If an assertion has no custom success_message, a default message is generated (e.g., "Assertion passed: o.site_eui_kwh_m2 < 100").

 Success messages are useful for: